 - avoid having anything dangling and swinging on your shoulders, waist or neck, as this is most likely to cause you to get snagged or lose your balance.

 - keep your hands free and if you hike with a trekking pole there are really steep sections where it's best to stash the pole out of the way

 - located between Huayna Picchu and Sungate, but closest to the Sungate.
 Sungate and MP Mountain are both opposite to Huayna Picchu.

-- there are 2 times for entry per day: 7 - 8 am and 9 - 10 am with a limit of 400 people during each time slot
+- there are 2 hikes with 3 entries per day: enter at 6am or 7am for the 7 - 8 am hike and enter at 8am for the 9 - 10 am hike, with a limit of 400 people during each time slot

 - there is usually not a waiting line to enter, but when Huayna Picchu sells out during the busy season, this hike becomes more popular

 - the trail is a steep climb straight up the mountain on uneven stone steps with a few sections of rustic stone paths like a creek bed.
 The majority of the trail, maybe 90%, is uneven, steep, stone steps.

 - elevation gain is over 2000 ft, which is twice as high as Huayna Picchu.
 Although there are no sections where you need to hold on to ropes or chains, this hike is more difficult than Huayna Picchu because there are no breaks in the ascent and because the majority of the hike is on steps.